ABOUT THE ARTIST

 Film also makes me braver.
 When I do personal or art projects, I thrive on trying new things without a net.
 Without looking at the back of the camera, I have to make a beautiful, interesting, unique photo.
 Sometimes I try really crazy things while doing my personal projects, not knowing how it's going to turn out.
 There's a sense of pride when I create images that are really interesting and unique.
 It's so much fun, I never want to stop doing it!

 Who I Am

 My father was from El Salvador, one of five children.
 His father was a judge, and very abusive.
 When his mother left him, she had to flee the country because her life was in danger.
-She only had enough money to bring her daughter, so she left the boys in an orphanage, where they stayed until she was able to send for them.
+She only had enough money to bring her daughter with her, so she left the boys in an orphanage, where they stayed until she was able to send for them.
 He was eight years old when he came to this country.
-They lived in San Francisco's Market District, and not on the ritzy Valencia Street side, either.
-They were poor, and the Market was where all the Hispanic immigrants settled.
-When he was sixteen, he lived in his car in the Market for a while, then got a job as a painter's apprentice.
+They lived in San Francisco's Mission District, and not on the ritzy Valencia Street side, either.
+They were poor, and the Mission was where all the Hispanic immigrants settled.
+When he was sixteen, he lived in his car in the Mission for a while, then got a job as a painter's apprentice.
 From the age of eighteen until he retired, he worked for the City and County of San Francisco as a painter, and he was seriously the best I've ever seen.
 Sometimes he took me on jobs with him and let me paint.
 I loved it.

 He was an extremely tenacious, stubborn, industrious, generous, brilliant, hard-working, hot-headed man.
 He taught himself Italian and Portuguese as a hobby, and became fluent in both.
 He built our three-story home almost single-handedly.
 He would give anyone a chance.
 He had a stash of brand-new toys to give when he had a fatherless boy over to the house.
 He also taught people the Bible, going in the ministry every weekend.